You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 Becoming more aware of the foods that we eat and how we eat helps us to become much more aware of the taste, smell, and texture and helps us feel better.

-Turn off all the distractions when you eat, shout down that computer, turn off the television and be present with the food that is served in front of you.
+Turn off all the distractions when you eat, shut down that computer, turn off the television and be present with the food that is served in front of you.

 Eat slowly, put your fork down after each bite and experience the taste and texture of your food.
 Slow down and take a few breaths in between.
 Be mindful of all the processes.